 5. Camino de Santiago

 Known as The Way of St. James, Camino de Santiago is a series of routes across Europe that have been in use for a thousand years or more.
 A popular pilgrimage for Christians during Medieval times, the routes today are walked and biked by pilgrims, outdoor enthusiasts, historians, and more.

 Every route ends at the tomb of St. James in Santiago, and for the hiker visiting Spain, almost anywhere along this path provides the possibility of some excellent people-watching in addition to the landscape’s abundant views.

 Another great consideration for this hike in the Camino Primitivo, the original way of the Camino de Santiago that takes you through a Northern route.
 Read all about this path in this Camino Primitivo Guide.

 Punta Suelza affords hikers one of the best views of the Pyrenees.
 At almost 10,000 feet, the trip up isn’t overly difficult, so long as you can handle the altitude and its effects on your body and breathing.

 You can park your car at a spot that’s roughly 6,000 feet high in elevation, and you’ll still get plenty of exercise and grandiose sights.

 As you hike, impressive alpine meadows give way to a pine forest, which comes out once again into the meadows and some stunning mountain lakes.
 While the path is marked initially, you’ll probably have to keep an eye out for cairns as you get closer to the summit.
 Be sure to bring a good camera; the view at the top really is magnificent.

-Grab your best hiking boots, a high quality pair or hiking socks (review the best socks at GearWeAre), an English-to-Spanish dictionary, and a high-quality camera, and enjoy at least one of these hikes the next time you find yourself in Spain.
+Grab your best hiking boots, a high quality pair or hiking socks, an English-to-Spanish dictionary, and a high-quality camera, and enjoy at least one of these hikes the next time you find yourself in Spain.